-Payments-Focused Cryptocurrencies Rally Despite Market Sell-off
+Payments-focused cryptocurrencies rally despite market sell-off

-Only payment-focused cryptocurrencies, XRP, the token heavily linked to Ripple Labs, and, MKR, the governance token of the peer-to-peer lending platform Maker, are rallying in the month of ‘Uptober’, a month that is known to be historically bullish for cryptocurrency assets.
+Only payment-focused cryptocurrencies like XRP are rallying in ‘Uptober’, a month that is known to be historically bullish for cryptocurrency assets.

 The current declining cryptocurrency market trend looks to be a continuation of the sell-off we saw last month when the PCE report was released.